 What do you need your website to accomplish?
 If you own a dry-cleaning company and want to create a simple, one-to-two-page website, your needs are a lot different than if you plan to launch an ecommerce business with thousands of product SKUs.

 What are the most important aspects of your site?
 Words, visuals, or products?
 Do you need online chat functionality so you can talk to customers in real time?
 Do you want customers to be able to schedule their own appointments on your website?
 Do you need lots of videos to demonstrate how your product or service works?
 Write down your answers to all these questions and start a list of website components that meet your small business needs.

-Your business is unique and your website will be too.
-So evaluate what style of website makes the most sense for you and include a list of functionality necessary to have the most successful operations.
+Your business is unique, and your website will be, too.
+So, evaluate what style of website makes the most sense for you and include a list of functionalities necessary to have the most successful operations.
 Now it’s time to pull it all together.

 The sitemap you built earlier will help you identify your website needs and so can your domain research.
 With this research you can hand it over to different website service professionals or have it on hand for reference during discussions and while you get quotes from different companies or individuals.

 Find a website host and/or website designer with experience working with other clients in your industry.
 For instance, you might know a website designer who creates amazing websites for musicians, featuring tons of videos, sound files, and flashy design.
 But if you’re an insurance agent, your website doesn’t need the same elements.
 Instead, your site will be focused on providing information, blog posts, testimonials and ways for visitors to contact you.
 The insurance agent may focus on hiring a talented writer and getting a basic web design for example.
 Here are some other factors to consider before choosing a web design company.

 As your website starts getting built you can start speaking to hosting companies.
 You don’t want to do this too early in the process because you don’t want to pay a monthly fee for hosting your domain too far ahead of when your website actually launches.